-He lives in Colorado with his wife, five dogs, five cats, and wonders where all the time goes.
+He resides in Colorado with his wife, a household of furry companions, and a perpetual wonder at where all the time goes.

-He lives in Colorado with his wife, five dogs, five cats, and wonders where all the time goes.
+He resides in Colorado with his wife, a household of furry companions, and a perpetual wonder at where all the time goes.

 The Road to the Stars by Adam Gaffen